DeepCoT: Deep Continual Transformers for Real-Time Inference on Data Streams: Related work

 Continual Inference Networks is a family of models that process stream data \textbf{without computational redundancy} while providing identical outputs to their non-continual counterparts, given the same trainable parameters \cite{Hedegaard23cont_trans}.
 Computational redundancy is removed by caching operations that can be reused for future inference steps.
 This approach has been successfully applied to temporal convolutions \cite{Hedegaard22cont_3dconv}, graph convolutions \cite{Hedegaard23cont_convgraph} and self-attention \cite{Hedegaard23cont_trans}.

 In particular, the \textbf{Continual Transformers} \cite{Hedegaard23cont_trans} are Transformer encoder layers with linear cost with respect to the attention window.
 The Continual Nyströmformers \cite{Carreto24cont_nyst} propose two variants of the Nyströmformer \cite{Xiong21Nystromformers} that include adaptations to reduce the overall computational overhead in Continual Inference scenarios by either delaying the updates of the Nyström landmarks or using pre-computed landmarks that remain fixed during inference time.
-We describe the details of the Continual Transformers and the Continual Nyströmformers in \cref*{sc:sup_rw} of the supplementary material.
-Despite some observed improvements in the Continual Nyströmformers \cite{Carreto24cont_nyst} thanks to the use of the Nyström approximation for continual layers, \textbf{it is currently not possible to stack more than two Transformer encoder layers for efficient Continual Inference}, a limitation addressed in this paper.
+We describe the details of the Continual Transformers in \cref{sc:sup_rw} of the supplementary material.
+Despite some observed improvements in the Continual Nyströmformers \cite{Carreto24cont_nyst} thanks to the use of the Nyström approximation for continual layers, \textbf{it is currently not possible to stack more than two Transformer encoder layers for efficient Continual Inference}, due to the token interdependence between adjacent encoder layers.
+We address this limitation in this paper.